CleanroomMC/cleanroom-website/docs/groovy-script/minecraft/iingredient/item.md

-# Items
+# ItemStack

+ItemStacks, as by far the most used type of `IIngredient`, have additional features that most other `IIngredient`s do not have.

+## Obtaining

-Item stacks can be obtained with the item bracket handler.
+ItemStacks can be obtained with the [item Object Mapper](../vanilla_object_mappers.md#itemstack).

 ```groovy:no-line-numbers
 def iron_ingot = item('minecraft:iron_ingot', 4) * 6